CloudKlass/Azure-Admin/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 1. Select **Run diagnostic tests**.

-    >**Note**: It may take a couple of minutes for the results to be returned.
+    >**Note**: It may take a few minutes for the results to be returned.
 The screen selections will be greyed out while the results are being collected.
-Notice the **Connectivity test** shows **UnReachable**.
+Notice the **Connectivity test** shows **Unknown** or **UnReachable**.
 This makes sense because the virtual machines are in different virtual networks.

 ## Task 4: Configure virtual network peerings between virtual networks

 In this task, you create a virtual network peering to enable communications between resources in the virtual networks.

-1. In the Azure portal, select for and select the `CoreServicesVnet` virtual network.
+1. In the Azure portal, search for and select **Virtual Networks**

+1. Select the `CoreServicesVnet` virtual network.

 1. In CoreServicesVnet, under **Settings**, select **Peerings**.